ingester-xyz/cli/docs-site/docs/intro/what-is-ingester.md

 # What is Ingester?

-**Ingester** is a Go-based CLI tool designed to ingest data into Walrus seamless and predictable.
+**Ingester** is a Go-based CLI tool that makes ingesting data into Walrus seamless and predictable.

-> **Like opening the tap 🚰**
+> **Just like opening the tap 🚰**

-For this first iteration, it helps migrating existing data from **AWS S3** into Walrus.
+In its first iteration, it focuses on migrating existing data from _AWS S3_ into Walrus.
+Along the way, it generates a metadata file that enables efficient search operations (e.g., `list` or `get`), similar to the native behavior of AWS S3.
+This simplifies the management of large volumes of blobs stored in Walrus.

 ![Ingester AWS Logo](../assets/aws-s3-ingester.png){ style="max-width: 20%; height: auto;" }

-More integrations are ready to come (e.g. Arweave -> Walrus).
+In the future, more integrations are ready to come (e.g. Arweave -> Walrus).

 ## Context